Ketziel/socialator/README.md

 #Options to help you do the do

 Outwith the settings for each specific platform, are these generic plugin settings.
-Use thee to control how the plugin manages the data once it has been received from each social media site.
+Use these to control how the plugin manages the data once it has been received from each social media site.

 | Name                      | Type              | Default  Value  | Description                                                                                                                              |
 | -----------------------|-----------------|-----------------|-----------------------------------------------------------------------------------------------------------------|